nwillems94/recipes/content/_breads/rustic-bread.md

 Combine the poolish with the remaining warm water & yeast.

-Add salt & ⅔ bread flour and combine into a shaggy dough.
+Add salt & ⅔ of the bread flour and combine into a shaggy dough.
 Let hydrate for 20 minutes

 Knead dough, adding bread flour gradually until the dough is only slightly sticky.
 Let rise for 1 hour